RasaHQ/calm-langgraph-customer-service-comparison/README.md

 This guide will show how you can run the CALM assistant that is configured to use Rasa's fine-tuned [CodeLlama 13B](https://huggingface.co/rasa/cmd_gen_codellama_13b_calm_demo) model instead of the OpenAI models.
 If you'd like to see an example of the same implementation using OpenAI models, switch to the `main` branch.

+*Disclaimer: Since CodeLlama 13B is a much smaller than OpenAI models, you might noticed some performance differences.
+However, the performance of the models can be improved through fine-tuning.*

 1. **Create a Codespace:**

    - Navigate to the repository on GitHub.